geoserver/geoserver-history/doc/en/user/source/data/app-schema/mapping-file.rst

                 <AttributeMapping>
                     ...

+* ``mappingName`` is an optional tag, to identify the mapping in :ref:`app-schema.feature-chaining` when there are multiple FeatureTypeMapping instances for the same type.
+This is solely for feature chaining purposes, and would not work for identifying top level features.
 * ``sourceDataStore`` must be an identifier you provided when you defined a source data store the ``sourceDataStores`` section.
 * ``sourceType`` is the simple feature type name.
 For example: